• Ātman

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 All things were made by him [the Word or Aum], and without him was not any thing made that was made.”
 (John 1:1,3)

-Though Ultimate Reality is still and unchanging, it reveals itself through this dynamic stirring, whose resonance pervades the entire spectrum of manifestation, linking all forms within the Universal Structure.
+Though Ultimate Reality is still and unchanging, it reveals itself through this dynamic stirring, whose resonance pervades the entire spectrum of manifestation, linking all forms within the universal structure.

 This primordial vibration generates both sound and light—the primary mediums through which cosmic energy manifests and becomes perceptible.
 Even as sound is produced by the vibration of a running motor, so the omnipresent sound of AUM faithfully testifies to the running of the "Cosmic Motor", which upholds all life and every particle of creation through vibratory energy.